SAP-archive/teched2020-DT269/exercises/ex3/README.md

 Sync to show a new incoming claim with an empty remark and no attachment.

-Press the sync button on the ITCM list view, take newly created claim 5600 as an example.
+1.Press the sync button on the ITCM list view, take newly created claim 5600 as an example.
 <br>![](/exercises/ex3/images/e3-itcm-claim-created.png)

-Empty remark for claim 5600.
+2.Empty remark for claim 5600.
 <br>![](/exercises/ex3/images/e3-itcm-claim-detail.png)

-Empty attachment for claim 5600.
+3.Empty attachment for claim 5600.
 <br>![](/exercises/ex3/images/e3-itcm-claim-empty-attachment.png)

 ## Step 3.2 - Upload invoice pic to Kyma runtime from the ITCM mobile app

 From a retailer's mobile app, scroll down to claim 5600, process the claim by taking a pic of an invoice document.

-Find claim 5600 from the retailer mobile app.
+1.Find claim 5600 from the retailer mobile app.
 <br>![](/exercises/ex3/images/e3-mobile-process-event.png)

-Take a pic of an invoice document for claim 5600.
+2.Take a pic of an invoice document for claim 5600.
 <br>![](/exercises/ex3/images/e3-mobile-upload-invoice.png)

 ## Step 3.3 - Upload function process the invoice pic in Kyma runtime and update claim in ITCM

-Go back to claim 5600 detail in ITCM, remark filled.
+1.Go back to claim 5600 detail in ITCM, remark filled.
 <br>![](/exercises/ex3/images/e3-itcm-remark.png)

-Also, the attachment file was uploaded.
+2.Also, the attachment file was uploaded.
 <br>![](/exercises/ex3/images/e3-itcm-claim-attachment.png)

 ## Summary